michelegargiulo/Witchery-Companion/src/main/java/com/smokeythebandicoot/witcherycompanion/integrations/tinkers/Design.md

 ### Creeper Repellent [Creeper Heart]
 [On Armor (Chest only)]
-Creepers ignore you (mimics witch's robes).
-Only on chestplate, incompatible with Necromantic.
-Only applicable to Impregnated Leather material
+Mimics some properties of the Witch's Robes
+- Creepers won't attack
+- Enables Polynesia Charm to trade with Creepers

-### Necromantic [Necromantic Stone]
+### Undead Repellent [Necromantic Stone]
 [On Armor (Chest only)]
-Brew bonus for brewing the Brew of Raisin (mimics Necromancer's robes) + Undead ignore you (mimics Necromancer's robes).
-Only on chestplate, incompatible with Creeper Repellent.
-Only applicable to Impregnated Leather material
+Mimics some properties of the Necromancer's Robes
+- Undead won't attack
+- Enables Polynesia Charm to trade with Undead

 ### Nostalgic [Ruby Slippers] or Homing
 [On Armor (Boots only)]